 Physical therapists have long incorporated Jacuzzi’s into a holistic pain relief and healing regimen.
-Warm, hydrotherputic water has the ability to soothe and help in the healing of everything from damaged joints and muscles, to even burns, lesions, or amputations.
+Warm, hydrotherapeutic water has the ability to soothe and help in the healing of everything from damaged joints and muscles to even burns, lesions, or amputations.
 Here are some of the most common hydrotherapy treatments using spas or hot tubs:

 Sports Injury Treatment

 When an injury is suffered, particularly by people who regularly participate in athletic activities, physical therapy serves the essential function of allowing them to get back to competition as quickly as possible without the use of pain dulling medication.
 While the benefits of warm water outlined above are also relevant to treating a sports injury, the pulsating movement provided by jets in a hot tub or spa is especially important to athletes.
 Jets have the ability to physically massage muscles and joints, helping them to become more flexible and susceptible to other physical treatments and exercises.